-It seems to me that most people have no shortage of ideas for a new book.
-Ask your friends.
+If you talk to your friends, family members, and acquaintances, you will discover that most people have no shortage of ideas for a book.
 You’ll find many are mid some kind of novel, memoir, or business book.
-However, throughout the years, I’ve noticed that many people start a project, but most have trouble completing a book.
+However, throughout the years, I’ve noticed that many people can start a project one way or another, but most have trouble completing a book.

-If you were to sneak a peek at the average laptop, I’d bet you’d find books in various stages of development.
+If we could sneak a peek at the average laptop, I’d bet you’d find folders containing books in various stages of development.
 You might discover a completed outline for a business book, but no first draft.
-Or you could uncover fifty pages of a sci-fi novel dated over a year ago.
-Maybe you’d see detailed notes of various interviews of family members, but no memoir begun.
+Or you could uncover fifty pages of a sci-fi novel dated over two years ago.
+Maybe you’d see detailed notes of various interviews of family members, but sadly no memoir had been begun.

 So, why do writers tend to push off working on their great ideas?
 The solution could be as simple as solving these three main problems:

 Carve out the time

 If you’re new to writing and it’s a hobby, I suggest that you establish a regular time to write, so you can go about completing a book.
-Even if you hire me as a ghostwriter, you will need to set aside this time to help me gather notes or review pages that I’ve written for you.
+Even if you hire me as a ghostwriter, you will need to set aside an hour or two a day to help me gather notes or review pages that I’ve written for you.

 Find a time of day when you know you won’t be disturbed.
 You might like to get up a little early each day and write as the sun comes up while enjoying a good cup of coffee.
 That’s my favorite time.
 Or you might set aside time at night when the kids are asleep (before your eyes droop).
 That’s a good time to tap away on your keyboard with a nice cup of Chamomile tea.